-Proper nutrition combined with physical and mental exercises should help your dog keep his cognitive functions healthier for longer.
+Proper nutrition combined with physical and mental exercises should help your dog keep his cognitive functions healthier for longer and benefit their health in many ways.
 Antioxidants are clearly essential for brain health, and the average dog food doesn’t usually have enough for your dog’s daily dose.
 Speak to your vet about adding new foods and supplements to his diet.

 We all really want to spend as much time as possible with our dogs, and we certainly want them to have sharp minds for their entire lives.
 We hope these suggestions will help you both enjoy your time together from puppy to the golden years.

 - 10 Common Fat Sources in Dog Food